Multistability of graphene nanobubbles: Stationary States of Graphene Nanobubbles

 As initial configurations, structures in the form of an $l$-layer stepped pyramid of gas atoms ($l = 1, 2, \ldots$) covered from above by a graphene sheet were used.
 By varying the initial configuration, all possible stable stationary states of the encapsulated molecular system can be obtained.

-Let $\{ {\bf u}_n^0 = (x_n^0, y_n^0, z_n^0)\}_{n=1}^N$ be a solution to problem (\ref{f12}).
-The corresponding stationary state is characterized by its energy $E(\{{\bf u}_n^0\}_{n=1}^N)$, the maximum value of the vertical displacements of the graphene sheet over the encapsulated group of atoms (the height of the graphene bulge)
+Let $\{ {\bf u}_n^0 = (x_n^0, y_n^0, z_n^0)\}_{n=1}^N$ denote a solution to problem (\ref{f12}).
+The corresponding stationary state is characterized by its total energy $E(\{{\bf u}_n^0\}_{n=1}^N)$, the maximum vertical displacement of the graphene sheet above the encapsulated group of atoms (i.e., the height of the graphene bulge)

 the radius $R$ of the bulge boundary, as well as the density $d$ and pressure $P$ inside the nanobubble.